-A less commercial holiday destination than Tahiti, Rangiroa offers the quintessential South Pacific experience: languid days spent beneath an endless blue sky in a landscape of unspoiled scenic beauty.
-What more could you ask for on a romantic beach holiday?
+As a less commercial holiday destination than Tahiti, Rangiroa offers the quintessential South Pacific beach holiday experience: languid days spent beneath an endless blue sky in a landscape of unspoiled scenic beauty.
+What more could you ask for on a romantic island holiday?

 Dip your toes into the squeaky-clean, powder-white beaches of Rangiroa, the largest motu (islet) in a dazzling necklace of 240 coral atolls that comprise the Tuamotu archipelago, which in turn encircles the world's second-largest lagoon.